laravel/docs/horizon.md

 <a name="starting-supervisor"></a>
 #### Starting Supervisor

-Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands:
+Once the configuration file has been created, you may update the Supervisor configuration and start the monitored processes using the following commands:

     sudo supervisorctl reread